SIESTA: Efficient Online Continual Learning with Sleep

 How Efficient is SIESTA?

-Our method, SIESTA, outperforms existing continual learning methods for class-incremental learning on ImageNet-1K while requiring fewer network updates and using fewer parameters, as denoted by circle size.
+Our method, SIESTA, outperforms existing SOTA continual learning methods for class-incremental learning on challenging ImageNet-1K benchmark while requiring fewer network updates and using fewer parameters, as denoted by circle size.

 Interpolation end reference image.